• HOME

 Not everyone has the talent to demo a room and start from scratch but my daughter's future father-in-law is very handy with tools.

-He decided this space needed to go back to the studs so the tile, sheetrock and all came down.
+He decided this space needed to go back to the studs, so the tile, sheetrock, and all came down.

 Moving Plumbing, Electrical & More

-Once you have cleared out all the sheetrock, tile and such this is a great time to move any plumbing, electrical, walls and just about anything that goes on behind the walls or ceiling.
+Once you have cleared out all the sheetrock, tile, and such, this is a great time to move any plumbing, electrical, walls, and just about anything that goes on behind the walls or ceiling.

-In our case, we decided on a two-sink vanity so we added more plumbing and need a little more plumbing in the shower.
+In our case, we decided on a two-sink vanity, so we added more plumbing and need a little more plumbing in the shower.

-Because we went with a beautiful single light from Linea Lighting we didn't need to move the vanity light.
+Because we went with a beautiful single light from Linea Lighting, we didn't need to move the vanity light.

 But we did add a light/exhaust fan over the shower and a recessed light over the niche.